Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Conclusion

-Depression prediction is fundamental to comprehensive chronic care in the health sensing area.
-Although a few studies tapped this domain, they do not offer a meaningful interpretation of their predictions.
-Prototype learning methods, a class of state-of-the-art interpretable methods, fall short in modeling the temporal progression of depression.
-To address these limitations, we propose a novel interpretable deep learning method to predict depression using sensor data while interpreting its predictions based on the temporal progression of depression.
-We conduct extensive evaluations to demonstrate superior predictive power of our method over state-of-the-art benchmarks and showcase its interpretation of predictions.
-Furthermore, through a user study, we show that our method outperforms these benchmarks in terms of interpretability.
+Depression detection is fundamental to comprehensive chronic care in the health sensing area.
+Although a few studies tapped this domain, they do not offer a meaningful interpretation of their decisions.
+Prototype learning methods fall short in modeling the temporal progression of depression.
+To address these limitations, we propose a novel interpretable deep learning method to detect depression using sensor data while interpreting its decisions based on the temporal progression of depression.
+We conduct extensive evaluations to demonstrate superior detection performance of our method over state-of-the-art benchmarks and showcase its interpretation of decisions.
+Our human evaluations show that our method outperforms the benchmark in terms of interpretability.

-Our study contributes to the extant literature in two aspects.
-First, our work belongs to the computational genre of design science research, which develops computational methods to solve business and societal problems and aims to make methodological contributions \citep{rai_editors_2017,Simchi-Levi_2020,padmanabhan_machine_2022}.
-In this regard, our proposed TempPNet is a novel prototype learning method that processes a sequence of inputs and interprets predictions based on prototypes of temporal symptom progression.
-To design TempPNet, we innovatively overcome three methodological challenges: learning prototypes of depression symptoms, learning prototypes of temporal symptom progression from walking tests performed at irregular time intervals, and modeling walking tests of varying lengths.
-Second, our study contributes to healthcare IS research with a novel interpretable deep learning method that predicts depression associated with chronic diseases using motion sensor data and interprets its predictions.
+Our work belongs to the computational genre of design science research in IS, which develops computational methods to solve business and societal problems and aims to make methodological contributions \citep{rai_editors_2017,simchi_2020_editor,padmanabhan_machine_2022}.
+In this regard, our proposed TempPNet, the designed IT artifact, is a novel prototype learning method that processes a time series of multivariate time series and interprets decisions based on prototypes of temporal symptom progression.
+To design TempPNet, we innovatively overcome three methodological challenges: learning prototypes of depression symptoms, learning prototypes of temporal symptom progression from walking segments performed at irregular time intervals, and modeling walking segments of varying lengths.
+This IT artifact design process reveals three general design principles: 1) Capturing the temporal evolution of physical patterns can improve the performance of predictive systems; 2) Identifying typical patterns of an existing class for prediction not only promotes model interpretability but also enhances predictive accuracy; 3) Learning representation from raw physical activities is more useful than feature engineering.
+These design principles offer computational IS scholars valuable references when searching through a solution space to design novel IT artifacts.